NH Senate 2026: Shaheen Retiring, Open Seat Battle in a Swing State

 Chris PappasDemocratNH-1 CongressmanPrimary frontrunnerStatewide name ID, moderate image

-Maggie HassanDemocratCurrent SenatorNot running (term ends 2026 cycle)N/A
+Maggie HassanDemocratCurrent SenatorNot running (own seat up 2026)N/A

 Stephen StepanekRepublicanState GOP ChairPossible primaryParty infrastructure